find your perfect postgrad program

 It’s all about providing an education experience that is about more than just study: their aim is to broaden horizons through travel, experience and interaction with other European nations and cultures, and to prepare students for the international academic and professional communities that they will eventually inhabit.

-The Erasmus+ Masters Loans Scheme has the same ambitions, and aims to offer affordable loan support for students who want to study for a masters degree in a different country.
-The scheme provides EU support for bank loans up to €12,000 for a one year masters degree, or up to €18,000 for a two year program.
+The Erasmus+ Masters Loan Scheme has the same ambitions, and aims to offer affordable loan support for students who want to study for a masters degree in a different country.
+The scheme provides EU‑backed support for bank loans of up to €12,000 for a one year masters degree or up to €18,000 for a two year program for eligible students who want to study their full masters in another Erasmus+ programme country.
 All good news, but look carefully at the eligibility criteria and you will realise that the loan applies only to students looking to study in a) a country that is not their country of residence; and b) a country in which they have not previously studied.
-So while this is great for a Spanish student hoping to study for their MA/MSc at, for example, Bangor University in the UK, it can’t be used by the same student looking to continue their study in a Spanish university
+So while this is great for a Spanish student hoping to study for their MA/MSc at, for example, a public university in France, Germany or another Erasmus+ programme country, it can’t be used by the same student looking to continue their study in a Spanish university.

 But this shouldn’t necessarily be seen as a limitation.
-The loan scheme, after all, is intended to adhere to the principles of the original Erasmus program – to effect the mobility of students within the EU and wider European community – and with such limited options for postgraduate funding within the EU, the Erasmus+ Masters Loan Scheme represents a big step forward for postgraduate financial support.
+The loan scheme, after all, is intended to adhere to the principles of the original Erasmus program – to affect the mobility of students within the EU and wider European community – and with such limited options for postgraduate funding within the EU, the Erasmus+ Masters Loan Scheme represents a big step forward for postgraduate financial support if you fit the criteria.

-For more details about this scheme, take a look at the Erasmus+ website.
+For more details about this scheme, visit the Erasmus+ website.

 Student Loan